joanllobera/ml-agents/ENTI-delivery1.md

 * The files should be organized preserving the structure already set up in the repository
 * Your contributions should not collide with the ones from other development teams

-**All the previous requirements should be satisfied for the submission to be evaluated.**
+**All the extra requirements should be satisfied for the submission to be evaluated.**